zognin/tp/docs/DeveloperGuide.md

 Example of a successful switch using the Tab command:
 1. The user wishes to switch to the Home tab.
-1. The user executes `tab 1` command to switch to the home tab.
+1. The user executes `tab 1` command to switch to the Home tab.
 The `commandText` is received by `MainWindow#executeCommand()` and the above mechanism occurs.
 1. The app shows the Home tab.

 --------------------------------------------------------------------------------------------------------------------